Late bloomer: Music

 Musical ability is inherent in almost all people, to a greater or lesser extent.
 However, those who develop it to a high level are generally encouraged to play an instrument or to sing at an early age.
 Late bloomers in music are generally composers or artists who became prominent later in life, but had displayed musical ability much earlier.

 Anton Bruckner is an example of a musical late bloomer.
 Although he played church organ some in his twenties he did not become a composer until his 40s.
 Singer K. T. Oslin released her first album at age 47 which was a major country music success.
+Soul musician Bill Withers is considered a late bloomer, releasing his debut album Just As I Am at the age of 33.
 Al Jarreau is also an example, who released his first album at age 35.
 AERIA Recording Artist Colie Brice released his 10th solo album Late Bloomer at 39.
 Elliott Carter did not achieve compositional maturity until his Cello Sonata (1948), when he was 40.
-César Franck and Leoš Janáček also matured late as composers: Franck at 56, with his Symphony no. 1 in D; and Janáček at 50, with Jenůfa" (1904).
+César Franck and Leoš Janáček also matured late as composers: Franck at 56, with his Symphony in D minor; and Janáček at 50, with Jenůfa (1904).
 Iannis Xenakis did not even begin studying composition until 30, with Messiaen.
 Leonard Cohen did not release his first album until he was 33 years old.
 Doug Seegers did not reach fame until he was 61–62 years old.
+American composer Eric Whitacre didn't learn to read music until he was 20 years old, and composed his first piece "Go, Lovely Rose" for SATB chorus at 21.